 Bronx fire's multiple victims include young children and adults

-On one of the coldest nights of the year, New York City’s deadliest residential fire in decades ravaged a Bronx apartment building – killing 12 people, including several young children.
+On one of the coldest nights of the year, New York City’s deadliest residential fire in decades ravaged a Bronx apartment building – killing 12 people, including several young children and a U.S. Army soldier who lost his own life after saving several others.

-Mayor Bill de Blasio said late Thursday that an additional four people are fighting for their lives.
+Mayor Bill de Blasio said an additional four people were fighting for their lives.

 The fire was “historic in its magnitude” because of how many people perished, Nigro also said.
 Excluding the Sept.
-11 terrorist attacks, the apartment fire was the worst blaze in the city since 87 people were killed in a fire at a Bronx social club in 1990.
+11, 2001, terrorist attacks, the apartment fire was the worst blaze in the city since 87 people died in a fire at a Bronx social club in 1990.
 In 2007, 10 people, including nine children, died when a fire caused by a space heater tore through a four-story home in the Bronx.

 Thursday’s fire traveled up the building’s stairwell because the door of the affected first-floor unit was left open, Nigro said.